vanderjuh/vj-stepper/README.md

 # VjStepper

-This project is a custom component from Angular Material Stepper using the CdkStepper base to simplify the way to customize the stepper by the developer and to be possible handle and customize a continuous line of progress through the steps.
+This project is a custom component from Angular Material Stepper using the CdkStepper base to simplify the way to customize the stepper by the developer and to be possible to handle and customize a continuous line of progress through the steps.

 ![Custom Stepper](https://github.com/vanderjuh/vj-stepper/blob/master/src/assets/vj-stepper-example.png)